ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 * `payload` is the encrypted input share.

-To generate the report, the client begins by encoding its measurements as an input for the PA protocol and splitting it into input shares.
-(Note that the structure of each input share depends on the PA protocol in use, its parameters, and the role of aggregator, i.e., whether the aggregator is a leader or helper.)
+To generate the report, the client begins by encoding its measurements as an input for the PDA protocol and splitting it into input shares.
+(Note that the structure of each input share depends on the PDA protocol in use, its parameters, and the role of aggregator, i.e., whether the aggregator is a leader or helper.)
 To encrypt an input share, the client first generates an HPKE
 {{!I-D.irtf-cfrg-hpke}} context for the aggregator by running